What is Auror?

 By default, different retailers cannot see each other's information entered into Auror.
 However, if they choose to, retailers can enter an agreement outside of Auror to share this type of information.

-Historically, these potential crimes would have been viewed as one-off events.
-Due to the structured way retailers report this information, the individual can be identified as a repeat offender across different stores and retailers.
+Historically, these would’ve been viewed as isolated events.
+Due to the structured way retailers record this information, the person of interest (POI) can be identified as a repeat offender across different stores and retailers.

-1. By using Auror, retailers elect to make event information available to police.
-However, there is an option for retailers to restrict specific events to internal-only, or by jurisdiction, or exclude some law enforcement agencies.
+1. By using Auror, retailers elect to make event information available to law enforcement.
+However, there is an option for retailers to restrict specific events to internal-only or labelled as sensitive.

 7. Store teams can take action